pddring/robo-arm-pi/README.md

 USB Robotic Arm Interface for Raspberry Pi (in C++)

-Created 17th March 2013 by Pete Dring
+Created 17th March 2013 by Pete Dring for use primarily in schools in robotics clubs.

 This project is designed to allow teachers and students to control a robotic arm using a raspberry pi.